Hints & Tips

-Soldier enemy types tend to have fairly high defence, making them difficult to damage.
+Soldier enemy types tend to have fairly high defense, making them difficult to damage.

-Bandit enemy types tend to have lower defence and higher combat strength; dangerous but vulnerable to attack.
+Bandit enemy types tend to have lower defense and higher combat strength; dangerous but vulnerable to attack.

-Rumours abound that the current twin Queens of Peregrine, Elysande and Theodora, are not on the best of terms with each other.
+Rumors abound that the current twin Queens of Peregrine, Elysande, and Theodora, are not on the best of terms with each other.

-Political turmoil in recent times has made Peregrine an increasingly dangerous and difficult place to travel, not great news if you’re a travelling merchant…
+Political turmoil in recent times has made Peregrine an increasingly dangerous and difficult place to travel, not great news if you’re a traveling merchant…

-Red Bards are known for using emotive, often inaccurate lyrics, and for pushing their own agenda.
+Red Bards are known for using emotive, often inaccurate lyrics and for pushing their agenda.